niels4/gcjv/README.md

 based UI for running the solutions and viewing the source code.
 My first thought was to create a rest service in clojure that takes the problem name and input text as parameters, runs the corresponding solve function against the input, and returns the results.
-But that was too straight forward and easy, and it also required investment in a web server that could host the webservices that would be doing all of the computing.
+But that was too straight forward and easy, and it also required an investment in a web server that could host the webservices that would be doing all of the computing.
 Instead, I decided to convert all of my clojure code into code that could be compiled and ran in both the browser and the JVM.
 I used the [cljx plugin](https://github.com/lynaghk/cljx)